 A few of the main benefits:

-- The construction cost of small and tiny A-frame cabins is usually less than of the traditional homes;
+- The construction cost of small and tiny A-frame cabins is usually less than of traditional homes;

 - The slanted roof is “self-cleaning” – everything from snow to tree leaves slides down;